HillaryDanan/abstraction-intelligence/papers/abstraction_developmental_spectrum.md

 ## Abstract

 The Abstraction Primitive Hypothesis (APH) proposes that abstraction—the conversion of attended information into manipulable, composable symbols—is the fundamental operation underlying intelligence.
 This paper extends the framework by proposing that abstraction capacity is not binary but develops along a spectrum of increasing computational sophistication.
 We identify four stages: (1) pattern extraction, (2) symbol formation, (3) recursive composition, and (4) self-referential abstraction.
 Each stage is qualitatively distinct, enabling cognitive operations impossible at prior stages.
 We review evidence from developmental psychology, comparative cognition, and neuroscience supporting stage-like progression.
 We then apply this framework to large language models (LLMs), arguing they exhibit clear capacity at stages 1–2, partial capacity at stage 3, and systematic limitations at stage 4—a profile we term “disembodied abstraction.”
-This analysis generates testable predictions about the capabilities and failure modes of current AI systems and clarifies what architectural or training innovations would be required for advancement along the spectrum.
+We further examine evidence that higher-stage abstraction development requires structured exposure to abstraction systems, and consider what forms of input structure—static exposure, contingent feedback, or interactive scaffolding—may be necessary or merely facilitative.
+This analysis generates testable predictions about the capabilities and failure modes of current AI systems and clarifies what innovations in architecture, training, or input structure would be required for advancement along the spectrum.

 -----